tiepdotme/marabesi.com/_posts/2020-06-22-reactjs-patterns-a-study-based-on-google-search.md

 would be possible to receive A and then return B.

 Therefore, {% cite post_patterns_for_data_fetching_in_react --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %}
-states that HoC is responsbile to fetch data and then propagate to child components.
+states that HoC is responsible to fetch data and then propagate to child components.
 This definition is an addition to the previous agreed definition, but does not restrict the pattern to be used as data fetch only. {% cite post_5_react_data_fetching --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %} adds that the HoC is used to fetch data and also split data fetching from data presentation.
 For the first time, the HoC is compared as a `container pattern` and not the